Physical disabilities

 At your child's early years setting or school

 If your child has specific special educational needs, their school can put in specific support in place to help them.
-See what support is available in:
+See what support is available in early years settings and mainstream schools.

 Specialist resource provisions and special schools